outseta/outseta-admin-mcp-server/README.md

      }
    }
    ```
-4. Save the configuration and restart Claude Desktop
+3. Save the configuration and restart Claude Desktop
-5. The Outseta tools will now be available in Claude Desktop
+4. The Outseta tools will now be available in Claude Desktop

+## Security Considerations

+When using this MCP server, keep the following security practices in mind:

+### API Credential Security

+- **Never commit API credentials** to version control systems
+- Store credentials securely using environment variables
+- Regularly rotate your API keys as part of good security hygiene
+- Use the minimum required permissions for your API keys

+### Data Privacy

+- The MCP server only accesses data you explicitly request through AI commands
+- All API calls are made directly from your local environment to Outseta
+- No data is stored persistently by the MCP server
+- Review AI commands before confirming destructive operations

+### Access Control

+- Only install this server in trusted environments
+- Be cautious when sharing MCP configurations that include credentials
+- Create keys specifically for the MCP server

+## Contributing

+Interested in contributing?
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

 ## License